avimehenwal/mydocs/content/lifestyle/india.md

 * Without india and afric.
 Europe would be 3rd world nations.
 * British  looted in India approximate 45 trillion dollars in 200 year.

+## [SWOT] Analysis on India

+* nation is made up of citizens, so make better citizens
+* Limbs of Nations
+  * Executive
+  * Judiciary
+  * military
+  * Civil Services
+* Peoples aspiration should keep alive, not an empty dream
+  * nationals aspiration to be peoples aspiration and peoples aspiration as nations aspiration
+* We have been trading with the rest of the world for over 10,000 years
+* If you dont pride in what you are, you will want to run away
+* Just 250 years ago we were the largest economy, whole of europe was thursting to come to india
+  * wealtiest nation
+  * knowledgable country
+  * everyone wanted to be here
+* Vibration of sun matches when you utter the word AUM
+* We were the largest traders and exportes for 1000s of years